SeriousOldMan/Simulator-Controller/Docs/Installation & Configuration.md

 ##### Boosting conversation with an LLM

 The voice recognition for all Assistants except the Driving Coach is normally pattern-based.
 [Here](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Race-Engineer-Commands-(EN)), for example, you can find a documentation for the definition of the recognized commands of the Race Engineer and similar documentation is available for the other Assistants as well.
-The speech output of all Assistants is also prep-programmed with several different phrases for each message, to create at least a little variation.
+The speech output of all Assistants is also preprogrammed with several different phrases for each message, to create at least a little variation.

-Said this, it is clear, that the interaction with the Assistants, although already impressive, will not feel absolutely natural in most cases.
+Said this, it is clear, that the interaction with the Assistants, although already impressive, will not feel absolutely natural in many cases.
 But using the latest development in AI with LLMs (aka large language model) it became possible to improve the conversation capabilities of the Assistants even further.
 Whenever you see a small button with an icon which looks like a launching space rocket, you can configure AI pre- and post-processing for voice recognition, speech output and general conversation.

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Configuration%20Tab%207%20Speech%20Improvement.JPG)

+IMPORTANT: All this is optional.
+The Race Assistants will do their job really good even without being connected to an LLM.
+Therefore I recommend to use this feature not before everything else has been configured and is fully functional.

 Please take a look at the documentation for the [Driving Coach](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Driving-Coach#installation) for a description of the different providers and LLMs which can be configured here.

-IMPORTANT: All this is optional.
-The Race Assistants will do their job also without being connected to an LLM.
-Therefore I recommend to use this feature not before everything else is being configured and fully functional.

 Several boosters are available at the moment: